 (Gen 1:1, Isa 43:10, Isa 42:5, Isa 44:6, 8, 24, Isa 57:15, Jer 32:17, Psalm 90:2, Psalm 139:7, 1 John 3:20, 1 John 4:8, John 10:30, John 1:1, 1 John 5:7, John 15:26, Eph 3:9.)

 Jesus was born of a virgin, is God in the flesh and is the full expression of the Godhead bodily.
 He was fully a man and lived a sinless life.
-He became a curse on the cross for mankind to be the atonement for our sins.
-He rose from the dead on the third day.
+He became a curse on the cross for mankind in order to atone for our sins.
+God raised Him from the dead on the third day.
 He ascended to heaven where He now sits at the right hand of the Father, forever making intercession for us.
-He is our Savior, He is our healer and deliverer, He is our High Priest and our advocate to the Father, He IS God.
+He is our Savior, He is our Healer and Deliverer, He is our High Priest and our Advocate to the Father, He IS God.

 (Isa 7:14, Mat 3:17, Luke 9:35, John 1:1-3, 14, 1 John 4:10, John 6:38, John 8:23, Isa 9:6, John 2:19, Heb 1:5-13, 1 Tim 3:16, Col 2:9-10, Col 1:12-22, Phil 2:5-11, Heb 6:20, 7:25, 2 Cor 3:14.)

 All Christians are sealed with the Holy Spirit upon belief and faith in Jesus as their savior.
 Christians are indwelt by the Holy Spirit and He is in us and with us.
 He is the Spirit of Christ, Spirit of God, Spirit of the Lord, Spirit of Truth.
-He is our comforter, teacher, sanctifies us, convicts us of all sin and leads us in all truth.
+He is our Comforter, Teacher, Strengthener, and He sanctifies us, convicts us of all sin and leads us in all truth.
 The scriptures point to a sealing of the Holy Spirit, baptism of the Holy Spirit, a continual filling of the Holy Spirit and a flowing out of the Holy Spirit.

 In Him you also trusted, after you heard the word of truth, the gospel of your salvation; in whom also,